Tsukeruu/WeatherScape/README.md

   - **Do not be surprised if the program returns an inaccurate weather result, its simply an issue regarding wttr.in**

   - **Hyprsnow is disabled by default due to performance prioritization, enable it in the config file and re run the program to submit the changes**

+  - **If for any case the changes were reverted when closing the terminal, its simply because the py wal colorscheme hasnt been set for the terminal**

   </details>